 Recipients must complete reports on a form or manner provided by DED.
 Unless otherwise directed, these forms are available and to be submitted via the GMS.
-Recipients can find detailed instructions for how to submit reports, including expenses and achievements, in the Companion Guide and GMS User Guides located on our website, https://opportunity.nebraska.gov/amplifund/#CCCFF.
+Recipients can find detailed instructions for how to submit reports, including expenses and achievements, in the Companion Guide and GMS User Guides located on the DED Grants Help Center (zendesk.com).